+Top

-Top TouchPad
+TouchPad

-Componer nt Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
+Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
 NOTE: The TouchPad also supports edge-swipe gestures.
-For more information, see Using the TouchPad and touch screen gestures on page 24.
+For more information, see Using the TouchPad gestures on page 25.
 (2) Left TouchPad button Functions like the left button on an external mouse.
 (3) Right TouchPad button Functions like the right button on an external mouse.